How to apply

-Use the course search on the right to choose the right course and then get all the information you need to apply through UCAS below.
+Use the course search to choose the right course.
+Get all the information you need below to apply through UCAS below.

-All applications for full-time first degrees, nursing diplomas, higher national diplomas (HNDs) and foundation degrees (including EU and international applicants) must be made through the Universities and Colleges Admissions Service (UCAS).
-Courses are listed on the UCAS website.
-You can apply via your school or college, or on the UCAS website:
+Most applications for full-time first degrees, higher national diplomas (HNDs) and foundation degrees (including EU and international applicants) must be made through the Universities and Colleges Admissions Service (UCAS).

 Our name and code is TEES T20.
-If you're applying for a course at one of our partner colleges please enter the campus code (see right hand box).
+If you're applying for a course at one of our partner colleges, enter the campus code:

 International applicants (outside the European Union) can complete our online application form.
 If you receive an offer of a place on a full-time undergraduate course you must register an application with UCAS.

-You can start applying for courses in September the year before you want to start.
-The main closing date is 15 January.
+You can start applying for courses in the September of the year before you want to start.
+The main UCAS closing date is 15 January.
 You are encouraged to apply by then although late applications are accepted through UCAS until 30 June.
 Clearing is available from July to September each year.

-Official confirmation of offers for courses comes through UCAS, or from us for courses not in UCAS.
-You may be invited to an interview or applicant open day before being made an offer.
+You get an official confirmation of a course offer through UCAS, or from us if your course is not in UCAS.
+You may be invited to an interview or applicant open day before you are made an offer.

-This starts at the end of February for those not made an offer from their five choices.
-If you're eligible an additional button will appear on your UCAS Track screen.
+UCAS Extra opens at the end of February for those who haven't been made an offer from their five choices.
+If you're eligible for UCAS Extra, an additional button will appear on your UCAS Track screen.
 You must choose from courses with vacancies.
 Decisions are conditional, unconditional or unsuccessful.
-If you're unsuccessful or turn down an offer you can make more choices up to 30 June.
+If you're unsuccessful or turn down an offer you can continue making more choices up until 30 June.